FilmColors/VIAN/_docs/source/color_concepts/Color_Concepts.rst

 modelling in CIE L*a*b* would ensure that both resulting colors will end up in a similar place relevant to their original ones.

 Visualizations of VIAN Analyses
 *******************************

+In VIAN, color properties of entities (Screenshots, Segments, etc.) can be calculated regarding different aspects:

+- **Color Average** computes the average color of the whole entity
+- **Color Histogram** computes the distribution of colors in the entity, without providing information as how to these colors are grouped
+- **Color Palette** computes the distribution of colors in the entity, with providing information as how to these colors are grouped
+- **Color Z-Projection** does not compute any color features, but it lays the frames of a Segment onto each other - so movement of foreground in contrast to the background are bettervisible